 - ACMG criteria calculated by a rules engine

 - Pre-defined choices in forms (e.g. from reference evaluation)

 The analysis is then set to review and another user will either continue the interpretation (like adding info, changing classification) or finalizing the analysis.

-So the interpretation goes through (possibly multiple) review rounds before being finalized (see figure):
+So the interpretation goes through (possibly multiple) review rounds before being finalized:

-When later opening an analysis, all the rounds of the analysis are available read-only.
-Any round can be selected and the UI will reflect the context at the point of interpreation.
+When opening a previously finalized analysis, all the previous rounds of the analysis are available read-only.
+When selecting a particular round, the UI will reflect the informational context at the end of that interpretation round.

-The interpretation of single a variant will also build an increasing list of rounds.
+The interpretation of single a variant will also build an incremental list of rounds.